linnovate/mean/README.md

 Packages are able to hook into an existing menu system and add links to various menus integrated within Mean.

 Each link specifies its `title`, `template`, `menu` and `role` that is allowed to see the link.
-If the menu specified does not exist a new menu will be created.
+If the menu specified does not exist, a new menu will be created.
 The menu object is made accessible within the client by means of a *menu angular service* that queries the menu controller for information about links.

 Below is an example how to add a link to the main menu from `app.js`